Products containing caffeine are amongst the five most traded commodities on earth.

 Let’s get realistic.

-I highly doubt we are all about to drop caffeine from our daily routine considering that there are fresh, sweetly smelling coffee stalls popping up on every street corner, and that’s before we even consider how great a creamy coffee can taste.
+We highly doubt we are all about to drop caffeine from our daily routine considering that there are fresh, sweetly smelling coffee stalls popping up on every street corner, and that’s before we even consider how great a creamy coffee can taste.

 It certainly isn’t all doom and gloom, but there is a fine line between enjoying caffeine and becoming dependant – a little more respect toward your caffeine consumption will go a long way if you wish to #sleepbetter and #livebetter.